If you have any problems or questions, please contact us at email@example.com

 You have total control over the sign-up process for new user accounts on your site.
 There are three main settings you can adjust to tailor the new user sign-up process to your preference.
 They are found in your Admin Panel → Edit Site Settings → Access → Registration Options.

 - Admin Approval: Does an Admin need to approve new users before their account is activated?
-Meaning, do you want to manually review all sign up requests and approve each new user before they can activate their account?
+Meaning, do you want to manually review all sign-up requests, review their Music Access Filter, and approve each new user before they can activate their account?
 If this box is unchecked, the new user will become active as soon as they register.

-- Admin Notification: Should the Admin Contact (see notifications page for details on setting an Admin Contact) be notified when a new user attempts to sign up?
+- Admin Notification: Should the Admin Contact (see notifications page for details on setting an Admin Contact) be notified when a new user signs up?
 This is recommended.

 When a new user is signing up for an account they’ll be prompted to fill out and submit some basic information.